Insurance Policies we currently accept (Updated 02/2025):

 What medical conditions are covered under my insurance plan?

-In general, if you have pain (musculoskeletal, digestive, abdominal, chest, post-operative, and cancer related), you can use your Acupuncture benefits with me.
-Some of those conditions require a referral from your treating physician or specialist.
+In general, if you have pain (musculoskeletal, digestive, abdominal, chest, post-operative, and cancer related) or post-pregnancy or post-chemotherapy nausea, you can use your Acupuncture benefits with me.
+Some plans offer coverage for a wider range of diagnostic codes.

 If you have Medicare, you are only covered for Acupuncture administered by an MD.
 Unfortunate, but true for now!